-Cultural Resources - Florida archeological sites range from large, prominent prehistoric mounds, historic forts, and plantations, to smaller sites, such as a small scatter of artifacts that represent temporary encampments of Native American people.
+Cultural Resources - Florida archeological sites range from large, prominent prehistoric mounds, historic forts and plantations, to smaller sites, such as small scattering of artifacts that represent temporary encampments of Native American people.
 Regardless of size or complexity, all archeological sites have the potential to tell us something about people and environments of the past.
 Archeological sites and potential impacts to these sites, along with other cultural resources such as historic buildings, are considered among the resource concerns addressed in the NRCS planning process.

 Section I: General Resource References